KLYN74R/Apollo/README.md

 <br/>

-> <b>ServiceAPI</b> - repository with API to interact with the scope of service runned on Klyntar.
+> <b>ServiceAPI</b> - directory with API repositories to interact with the scope of service runned on Klyntar.
 Imagine if all smart contracts on ETH will have a unique design in your wallet, separate page with all available features specific to contract.
 Since we have wider power, we also have so complicated way to improve abilities of your Apollo instance.

 <br/>